japila-books/apache-spark-internals/docs/exercises/spark-first-app.md

 === Submitting Application to Spark (local)

 NOTE: The application is going to be deployed to `local[*]`.
-Change it to whatever cluster you have available (refer to link:spark-cluster.adoc[Running Spark in cluster]).
+Change it to whatever cluster you have available (refer to spark-cluster.md[Running Spark in cluster]).

 `spark-submit` the SparkMe application and specify the file to process (as it is the only and required input parameter to the application), e.g. `build.sbt` of the project.